-Pro-Regime Gunman Opens Fire On Iranian Protestors As Riots Continue For Second Night
+Pro-Regime Gunman Opens Fire On Iranian Protesters As Riots Continue For Second Night

-The riots in taking place in Iran in response to the government’s culpability in the Ukrainian Airlines Flight 752 just took a violent turn after pro-regime gunmen opened fire on civilians in the streets (via The Daily Mail).
+The riots taking place in Iran in response to the government’s culpability in the Ukrainian Airlines Flight 752 just took a violent turn after pro-regime gunmen opened fire on civilians in the streets, according to The Daily Mail.
 It is the second night of protests after the government admitted they had accidentally shot down the plane, killing 176 people.

 Many of those in the plane were young Iranians headed abroad for educational opportunities, and as a result, much of the public has voiced its anger that the government’s conflict with the United States has spilled civilian blood.
 Sadly, it now appears as if the trend will only continue.